 Alto Sax and Bass Clarinet - Ollie Dover

 Baritone Sax - Cath Roberts

 Piano - Adam Fairhall

 Analogue synthesis and electric sounds orbit the acoustic world of piano, bass and drums as the critically acclaimed ensemble present some exhilarating new music.
 Their new album, The Influencing Machine, is a sonic-reaction to the human mind, technology and the post-truth age.

 One of the rising stars of UK jazz, Elliot is a key member of Dinosaur, led by Laura Jurd.
 A superbly gifted composer and pianist with a delightfully offbeat imagination, he has a magpie-like ability to blend a disparate world of influences.

 Unitarian Church, 5 Emmanuel Road, Cambridge CB1 1JW (also known as Memorial Church)

-Friday 19th January 2018, doors open 7.30pm, music from 8pm-ish.
+Doors open 7.30pm, music from 8pm-ish.

-There will be a cash bar serving beer, wine and soft drinks.
+Cash bar serving beer, wine and soft drinks.

 Let us keep you informed about our future events.
 Sign up to the Listen! mailing list and lend us your ears!